j5155/Documentation/src/examples/auto.md

      * It is used by the pathUpdate method. */ private int pathState;

-    /** This is our claw subsystem.
-     * We call its methods to manipulate the servos that it has within the subsystem. */ public ClawSubsystem claw;

-    /** Create and Define Poses + Paths
+    /* Create and Define Poses + Paths
      * Poses are built with three constructors: x, y, and heading (in Radians).
      * Pedro uses 0 - 144 for x and y, with 0, 0 being on the bottom left.
      * (For Into the Deep, this would be Blue Observation Zone (0,0) to Red Observation Zone (144,144).)